Prior to July 2018, in Queensland, RAF was administered by Arts Queensland. It is currently being delivered through Flying Arts Alliance Inc (FAA).

 - For projects involving Aboriginal and Torres Strait islander peoples, relevant support or consultation with community, Elders and/or Traditional owners is essential.

-No. To be eligible, all RAF applications need to have at least some income from other funding sources.
+Not for the Project Grant stream.
+To be eligible, all RAF Project Grant applications need to have at least some income from other funding sources.
 This can be both cash and in-kind.
 Applicants are encouraged to put a realistic value on ‘in-kind’ assistance.
 The Arts Investment – Important information for Applicants document provides the following definition of in-kind support:

 ‘In-kind support includes volunteer labour, administrative support, rent-free accommodation or donations of materials or equipment.
 These contributions should be given a dollar value and should be included in your proposed budget’.

 Your grant application is greatly strengthened by evidence to support the claims in your application and demonstrate the quality, demand and stakeholder and community support for your project.